Trade Adjustment Assistance (TAA)Training options are available through Trade Adjustment Assistance (TAA)

 - Cost of related training, required books, tools, required uniforms

-- Call the American Job Center nearest you and the TAA Representative will explain Trade Adjustment Assistance Services and Process for applying to you.
+- Call the American Job Center nearest you and the TAA Representative will explain Trade Adjustment Assistance services and the process for applying.

-- Begin the process by registering @ www.jobs4tn.gov
+- Begin the process by registering at www.jobs4tn.gov.

 Send comments to Mayra.Marquez-Rios@tn.gov.